making-ventures/runlify/docs/02-system-meta-builder.md

 ### `addRole(name: string, title?: string): RoleBuilder` {#addRole}

 Defines an access role.
 Roles are referenced by permissions on entities.
 Name must be unique across all entity names.
+See [11-permissions.md](./11-permissions.md) for how permission strings are named and enforced.

 ---